Skip to main content

 • Energy recovery – biomass combustion for energy (carbon neutral if from sustainable sources)

-• Biodegradation – composting in controlled conditions
+• Biodegradation – composting in controlled conditions, though this releases the stored carbon

-• Landfill – least desirable, can release methane if anaerobic
+• Landfill – least desirable, can release methane if anaerobic conditions develop

 Designing for disassembly increases the sustainability of timber structures.
 Using mechanical fasteners rather than adhesives, and designing for easy component removal, enables future reuse and recycling.
+It's a small design choice upfront that can make a big difference 50 or 100 years later when the building reaches end of life.
+Simple things like screws instead of glue, and standardised section sizes, make a world of difference down the track.

 The most sustainable timber is timber that stays in use the longest.
 Extended service life and eventual reuse are better than short life and recycling.